Robinswood Hill

 It was originally one of the main sources of water to the city.
 The springs rising on Robin's Wood Hill were used by Gloucester Abbey in the 13th century.
 Reservoirs were built by the Gloucester Water Company in 1837-8 and taken over by the City in 1855.
 Robinswood Hill ceased to provide water supply in 1924 but the reservoirs remained in use for storage until 1946; they have now been backfilled to provide car parks and a countryside centre for the thousands of visitors that use the hill for recreation and inspiration.

 It is home to several species of wildlife, and has views of the surrounding area - including other hills of Gloucester, the Cotswolds, Malvern Hills, May Hill and on a clear day the Severn Bridges.

 The country park itself is a 100 ha site.
-On the other side of the Hill is a dry ski slope and golf course complex.
+On the eastern side of the Hill is a dry ski slope and golf course complex.
 The park is a Local Nature Reserve, and an area called Robin's Wood Hill Quarry is a Site of Special Scientific Interest.